vives-project-xp/InteractiveWall/README.md

 ### The Piano

 For the second board, we used the ESP32 as the microcontroller for controlling the piano.
 The piano consist of 5 keys and a seperate button.
 The seperate button is used to change the type of instrument.
 With this setup, it is simple to reproduce and replace the board and/or the sounds.
-The ESP32
 ![Grapher](./img/piano.jpg)

 ## Software
 We will use PlatformIO to program the ESP32.
 This is an easy alternative to Arduino IDE and has all the libraries you possibly need.
-The Ardiuno EDI is used for the programming of the bare conductive microcontrols.
+The Ardiuno EDI is used for the programming of the bare conductive microcontrols as it is recommended.

 ### Grapher